 Answer

 These were indeed split into positive (pro-social) and negative (anti-social) behaviors initially and were indeed lumped together due to small K, hence, low power for detecting moderation effects.
 For the first measure, there were 14 interpersonal measures, of which 4 are positive and 10 negative.
 For the last measure, there were 14 interpersonal measures, of which 8 are positive and 6 negative.
-We added a sentence in the manuscript to clarify this, that reads
+We added a sentence in the manuscript to clarify this.
+One page ?? of revised ms we now say:

 These were initially coded into pro- and anti-social, but were collated into the category interpersonal due to small k the first measure (4 and 10, respectively) and last measure (8 and 6, respectively).